 An attribute you should develop as a graphic designer is the ability to take things in your stride, and be open to new possibilities.
 After all, you will be dealing with clients from all walks of life, who may or may not disagree with you.

 In general, always try to analyze every feedback and seek clarification by asking specific questions.
 Feedback can either guide you towards meeting the client’s needs — or just be downright negative.
 You have to identify the type of feedback the client is giving, and act accordingly.

 In the meantime, you should always remain respectful, careful, and calm.
 It’s important that your responses are well thought out, which means explaining your design rationale so the client can see your point of view.
 Also, consider explaining things differently to get the point across.

 A support group is another way to help you manage client feedback, especially in times of frustration.
 A fellow designer can encourage you to take a step back and see the situation from a different angle.

 In some cases, the client will try to push the blame to you for making bad design decisions, even after the project is completed.
-As such, you should always document the feedback provided to free yourself from any liabilities.
+As such, you should always document the feedback provided, both positive and negative, to free yourself from any liabilities.